Alex-cmd-dev/social-life-webapp/README.md

 ## 🤝 Contributing

-This is a class project.
-Feel free to:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`
 3. Commit your changes: `git commit -m 'Add some amazing feature'`
 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-]